jayunit100/enhancements/keps/sig-network/networkpolicy.md

 |                                                  similar to figure 1.   |
 +-------------------------------------------------------------------------+
 ```

+#### Other concrete examples of incompleteness

+The above diagrams show that incompleteness is virtually impossible, the way the tests are written, because of the fact that each test is manually verifiying bespoke cases.
+More concretely, however, a look at `should enforce policy to allow traffic only from a different namespace, based on NamespaceSelector [Feature:NetworkPolicy]` reveals that some tests don't do positive controls (validation of preexisting connectivity), whereas others *do* do such controls.

 ### Understandability

 In this next case, we'll take another example test, which is meant to confirm that intra-namespace